\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Application to Mori dream spaces

 \subsubsection{Assumption}

 In the following, $\Cl(X)$ is assumed to be a \emph{finitely generated} (f.g.) abelian group of rank $r:=\rk(\Cl(X))$.
-Then $r$ is called either the \emph{Picard number} or the \emph{rank} of $X$.
-Moreover we will assume that every invertible global function is constant i.e.
+Then $r$ is called either the \emph{rank} of $X$.
+Moreover we will assume that every invertible global function is constant i.e. $H^0(X,\cO_X^*)\cong\K^*$\,.